1984 Miami Dolphins season: Conference Championship

 In a shootout, quarterback Dan Marino led the Dolphins to a victory by throwing for 421 yards and four touchdowns with one interception.
 Steelers quarterback Mark Malone recorded 312 yards and 3 touchdowns, but was intercepted three times.
+With their 3rd ever victory in the Conference Championship, the Dolphins were able to advance to Super Bowl XIX.
+As of 2025, this remains the Dolphins last win in the AFC Championship.